When Tom Cruise runs, the movie is more successful, according to math

-If Tom Cruise is starring in a movie, chances are at some point his character will be running.
+If Tom Cruise is starring in a movie, chances are his character will be running at some point.

-Movie review site Rotten Tomatoes crunched the numbers to determine if Cruise running has meant big bucks for his films that span almost 40 years.
+Movie review site Rotten Tomatoes crunched the numbers to determine whether Cruise running has meant big bucks for his films that span almost 40 years.

-The data collected shows that "movies featuring Cruise running more than 1,000 feet have a higher Tomatometer average (a huge 71 percent) than the movies in which he runs less than that, or not at all -- and the same movies make more money at the box office, with an average inflated international gross of $538 million," according to Rotten Tomatoes.
+The data collected shows "movies featuring Cruise running more than 1,000 feet (abut 305 meters) have a higher Tomatometer average (a huge 71 percent) than the movies in which he runs less than that, or not at all -- and the same movies make more money at the box office, with an average inflated international gross of $538 million," according to Rotten Tomatoes.

-The site counted every running scene in seconds and then added into the equation that Cruise averaged a six-minute mile (or 14.6 feet per second).
+The site counted every running scene in seconds, then added into the equation that Cruise averaged a six-minute mile (or 14.6 feet per second).

-And even though Cruise is getting up there in years (he's 56 years old now), he seems to be running in movies more, the older he gets.
+And even though Cruise is getting up there in years (he's 56), he seems to be running in movies more the older he gets.

 Fight the Power: Take a look at who's transforming the way we think about energy.